ValentinoUberti/mass-quay-configurator/README.md

 This command detects all the required Quay endpoint tokens and all the repositories mirror required passwords:

-This example uses six different organizations:
+This example uses five different organizations:

-- exampleorg1
-- exampleorg2
+- basic-example-mirror
-- exampleorg3
+- basic-example-replicate-to
-- exampleorg4
+- basic-example-with-team-sync
-- exampleorg5
+- empty-repositories
-- exampleorg6
+- mirror-with-notification

-All those organizations use the same Quay endpoint 'example-registry-quay-<b>quay1</b>.apps.ocphub.lab.seeweb'
+All those organizations use the same Quay endpoint 'example-registry-quay-<b>quay1</b>.apps.ocphub.lab.seeweb' except for the basic-example-replicate-to organization that show how to replicate the org to different Quay instances.

-The organization 'exampleorg' will be replicated to another Quay endpoint 'example-registry-quay-<b>quay2</b>.apps.ocphub.lab.seeweb' because there is the 'replicate_to' key in the 'example-organization1.yaml' file.

-The 'alpine' repository for the exampleorg1 and exampleorg2 is configured to mirror images from another image registry.
-Just for an example purpose, two different username are configured:

-- exampleorg1
-  - 'alpine' repository, mirror of 'quay.io/libpod/alpine' (only mirror tags 'latest' and 'v1')
-  - required username 'valeidm'
-- exampleorg2
-  - 'alpine' repository, mirror of 'quay.io/libpod/alpine' (only mirror tags 'latest' and 'v1')
-  - required username 'giorgia'
+Please see all the examples in the 'example-yaml-files' directory

 The 'login' subcommand detects and asks the user to insert all the required Quay endpoints token and repositories mirror password.

-Using the files under 'docs/example-yaml-files' the 'login' sub-command will ask for:
-- Two Quay endpoints oauth2 token
-  - One for example-registry-quay-<b>quay1</b>.apps.ocphub.lab.seeweb
-  - One for example-registry-quay-<b>quay2</b>.apps.ocphub.lab.seeweb
-- Two repository mirror password
-  - One for user 'valeidm' required for repository 'alpine' configured for 'exampleorg1' Quay organization
-  - One for user 'giorgia' required for repository 'alpine' configured for 'exampleorg2' Quay organization

 All the input token and passwords are hidden from stdout.